daivikpurani/Distributed-SQL-Query-Engine/docs/portfolio/PROJECT_PORTFOLIO.md

 ---

-_Built with ❤️ using Rust, demonstrating the power of modern backend services development and distributed systems engineering for data cloud platforms._
+_Built with ❤️ using Java and Spring, demonstrating the power of modern backend services development and distributed systems engineering for data cloud platforms._